 There are many different ways you could spend your gap year; it’s not always backpacking around Australia.
 What is important is that choosing to take a year out is the right choice for you.

-Here are the pros and cons of taking a gap year before you study law at university.
+Here are the pros and cons of taking a gap year before you study a law degree like the LLB at university.

 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events!
 Sign-Up Now